Betoken/Whitepaper/BetokenWhitepaper.md

 Suppose each cycle is 30 days long.
 If some user knows that token A's price will rise greatly on the 10th day of the current cycle and drop soon afterwards, there's no way for the fund to utilize this information and sell at the peak.
 If another user knows that token B's price will drop greatly on the 10th day of the current cycle and rise back soon afterwards, there's no way for the fund to buy the dip either.
 This means that the fund misses out on opportunities shorter-term than the specified cycles.

+In a cyclic model, there exists a dilemma between utilizing short-term opportunities and having consistent gains.
+To be able to bank on short-term price changes, the length of cycles needs to be short; to be able to have consistent gains resistant to temporary price extremities, the length of cycles needs to be long so that erratic changes are evened out over time.
+We think that relatively long cycles are good, because investors should focus on the long-term potential that a token and its related technology has, rather than only on the price fluctuations.

 //TODO: Add in more problems

 ### 1.4 Reasons Why Betoken's Model May Work